 The use of technology is a privilege, not a right, and inappropriate use may result in a loss of those privileges.
 In cases of inappropriate use, school and BCS staff will decide what consequences are appropriate.
 Students can lose privileges, such as their network accounts, at any time for inappropriate use.
 Some examples are unlawful activities, commercial purposes (running a business or trying to make money) or personal financial gain (running a website to sell things), inappropriate sexual or other offensive content, threatening another person, misrepresentation of BCS staff, or students.

-Access to G Suite for Education is considered a privilege accorded at the discretion of the district.
-The district maintains the right to immediately withdraw the access and use of G Suite for Education when there is a reason to believe that violations of law or district policies have occurred.
+Access to Google Workspaces is considered a privilege accorded at the discretion of the district.
+The district maintains the right to immediately withdraw the access and use of Google Workspaces when there is a reason to believe that violations of law or district policies have occurred.
 In such cases, the alleged violation will be referred to the principal for further investigation and account restoration, suspension, or termination.
 As part of the agreement with Google, the school also reserves the right to immediately suspend any user's account suspected of inappropriate use.
 Pending review, a user account may be terminated as part of such action.